• Skip to primary navigation

 • Frequently Asked Questions

-• Cream Cheese - don't skimp here.
-Get high quality, full fat cream cheese for best results.
+• Cream Cheese - Don't skimp here.
+Get high-quality, full-fat cream cheese for the best results.

-• Powdered Sugar - if you're doing the low carb thing, I have no reason to believe that swapping the powdered sugar for powdered Swerve would have any adverse effects on the consistency.
+• Powdered Sugar - If you're doing the low-carb thing, I have no reason to believe that swapping the powdered sugar for powdered Swerve would adversely affect the consistency.

 • Vanilla Paste - I love the flecks of vanilla bean throughout the dessert, but if you don't have vanilla paste on hand, there's no reason you can't swap it for more vanilla extract.
 If you're fancy, use the seeds from a real vanilla bean!